chef/chef-web-docs/chef_master/source/api_analytics.rst

 User Access
 -----------------------------------------------------
 Users authenticate to the Automate API using an OAuth 2.0 token.
-Chef Analytics uses the **oc-id** service that is built into the Chef server as the identity source.
+Chef Analytics uses the Chef Identity service (**oc-id**) that is built into the Chef server as the identity source.
 When a user access Chef Analytics from a web browser, the web browser completes the OAuth negotiation with the **oc-id** service to ensure that the token is valid.

 Service Access
 -----------------------------------------------------